alissonrubim/CopyColorGAJs/README.md

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/first_vs_last_screenshot.png)

 ## What is missing?
-I have some things to do in this code, like improve the process and make better to understand.
-Let me show to you that i have and mind, and let the tasklist that is missing in this project:
+I still have some things to do in this code, like improve the process and make it better to understand.
+Let me show you that i have in mind, and I'll let the task list of that is missing in this project:

 - [ ] Reset/Clear the process before start again
 - [ ] Stop the algorithm and continue